My Dinner

 Instructions

-• Remove the pot from the heat and leave it to rest until it reaches room temperature.
+• Remove the pot from the heat and let rest until it reaches room temperature.

-• Now add the gingerbread spice, baking powder, cocoa powder and egg to the honey mixture.
+• Add the gingerbread spice, baking powder (affiliate link), cocoa powder, and egg to the honey mixture.
 Using a hand or stand mixer, mix the ingredients until combined.
-Now slowly add in the flour and knead to a thick dough.
+Now, slowly add in the flour and knead to a thick dough.

 • Cover the dough, or place in an airtight container and leave to rest for at least 5 hours at room temperature.

-• Using a rolling pin, roll the dough to a approximate thickness of 5 mm.
-As the dough it very sticky, I would recommend using a non-stick baking mat, or roll out the directly on the baking parchment.
-You might also find that the dough is sticking to your rolling pin.
-To prevent that from happening I used cling film on top of the dough. - if you find he dough is too dry and starts cracking you can carefully brush a little milk on top).
+• Roll the dough to an approximate thickness of 5 mm using a rolling pin (affiliate link).
+As the dough is very sticky, I recommend using a non-stick baking mat or rolling it out directly on the baking parchment.
+You might also find that the dough is sticking to your rolling pin (affiliate link).
+To prevent that from happening, I used cling film on top of the dough. - if you find the dough is too dry and starts cracking, you can carefully brush a little milk on top.

-• Using your cookie cutter or using a self cut template, cut out the hearts and place them on a tray lined with parchment.
+• Using your cookie cutter or a self-cut template, cut out the hearts and place them on a tray lined with parchment.

-• Using a small round object (I used a lid of a pen 🙂 cut out the two holes for the string to threat through later.
+• Using a small round object, cut out the two holes so the string can thread through later.

 • Bake in the oven for about 12-15 minutes.
 Check that they do not turn too dark.